Zer0JellyHub/Version-Player/README.md

 ### 2 Insert Script Content

-Below the header, paste the full content of 1 and 2 or 3 alone.
+Below the header, paste the full content of 1 and 2.

-- 1 `Version Selector Movie.js`
+- 1 `Final Fix Movie.js`
-- 2 `Version Selector Series.js`
+- 2 `Final Fix Serie.js`
-- 3 `Both better Fixed.js`

 ---